HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 **Parametere – Inn**

 * apiKey - ApiKey of the end user system placing the order
-* formId - The form to place an order for
 * nationalId  - The national id number of the patient the ordered form is addressing (must be either Norsk fødselsnummer or D-nummer)
 * senderInfo - Information about the sender
 * messageInfo - Information about the message
 * documentCollection – Collection of documents to send to citizen
 * notificationPriorityList - List of channels where to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure }` The numeric value can be sent.
 * testMode - Optional.
 Set to true when the order is created from ePROM Admin and the form answer shall not to be returned to the BestillerSystem.
 Default: false
+* paperColorPrint - Optional.
+Set to true when paper should be printed in color.
+Default: false

 **Parametere – Ut**

 * notificationChannel – The channel used to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure }`
+* messageToCitizenId – The Id of the message

 **Metode**